 - Install magnetic filters - with many of our combi boiler installations, we can fit a magnetic filter.
 This filter will prevent any undesired materials from entering the system, and will help it run efficiently.

-- Install smart/learning thermostats - we’ll install a Nest learning thermostat free with every boiler installation to help you manage your schedule and save on energy further.
+- Install smart/learning thermostats - we’ll install a Nest Learning Thermostat as an upgrade option with selected combi boilers to help manage your heating schedule and save energy.

 - Register warranties and hand over the controls - when this is done, you’re ready to go!